You are currently viewing Cost Reduction: Strategies, Implementation, And Objectives Explained

 With the right cost reduction strategy on the spot, you can reduce your ongoing costs while increasing your profits without having to raise your prices.
 You can increase operational efficiency, build up sales and market share, and eliminate any activities or products that are not consistent with your vision, mission, and values.

-the risk of loss due to a borrower’s failure to repay a loan or meet a contractual obligation.
+However, a cost reduction strategy may also expose you to different types of credit risk: the risk of loss due to a borrower’s failure to repay a loan or meet a contractual obligation.

 Top 10 Cost Reduction Strategies For Your Business